 Red’s latest injury was whole new territory for her, and for him, and for other psychics as well, according to Agatha.
 After they first brought him to her place, Leaf and Blue sat with Red in his room while Laura cried silent tears into her hands and the Elite made tea for her in her own kitchen (which she would have been more embarrassed about at any other time).

-Thankfully the symptoms weren’t worrisome, so far at least, but the causes were as unique to him as his mind, and mysterious even to other psychics in a way individual biology, as much as it complicates medical treatment from time to time, would never be to medical doctors.
+Thankfully the symptoms weren’t worrisome, so far at least, but the cause was mysterious even to psychic doctors, and that made it extra frightening.
 In the end, everyone’s made of blood and bone, tissue and ligaments, cells and atoms.
-Red’s injury was to his “soul,” or so Agatha asserted in her dry, no-nonsense tone that seemed so at odds with the subject matter.
+According to Agatha, Red’s injury was to his “soul.”

 “Or his mind, if you prefer that word.
-According to the brain scan his hardware’s fine, but the software’s got a bug in it,” the Elite said, and handed her a tissue along with her tea before putting a hand on her shoulder.
-“Just keep his mind off it as best you can, Laura.
+According to the brain scan his hardware’s fine, but the software’s got a bug in it,” the Elite said in her usual blunt tone, then handed Laura a tissue along with her tea before putting a hand on her shoulder.
+“Just keep his thoughts off it as best you can, Laura.
 I’ll check in on him from time to time, make sure he’s healing right.”

 She didn’t have the words to express her gratitude, and still feels a mix of hope and shame that the Elite would take such a personal interest in her son’s wellbeing, old friend of Sam’s or not.
 They’d only met a few times over the years, and never had particularly long or intimate conversations.
 But selfish as it felt, she didn’t even consider turning the offer down, simply nodding and drying her tears so she could put on a brave face for the children.